Convoy S2+ vs Xanes XT02 vs On The Road M900

 |LED||XM-L2 U3||SST20 4000K||SST20 4000K|

 |Review date||March 2020||March 2020||March 2020|

 Hi everyone!
-Have you ever wondered how sturdy and durable is your flashlight?
+Have you ever wondered how sturdy and durable your flashlight is?
 If not, no problem.
 I will check it for you anyway.
-I will be dropping them, sinking in my fish tank, hammering them and more.
+I will be dropping them, sinking them in my fish tank, hammering them, and more.
 Enjoy!